zimaxnet/secai-radar/docs/wiki/AI-Integration.md

 ## Overview

-SecAI Radar integrates Azure OpenAI to provide AI-powered features for security assessment, analysis, and recommendations.
+SecAI Radar integrates Azure OpenAI and Google Gemini to provide AI-powered features for security assessment, analysis, and recommendations.
+The system includes a **multi-agent orchestration layer** with **RAG (Retrieval-Augmented Generation)** for knowledge base queries.

 ## Features